-Allowable Cost Required Documentation Air District Staff Time Staff time must be supported by timesheets or output of labor tracking software.
-External Subcontractor Fees Subcontractor contract(s) and invoices.
+Allowable Cost Required Documentation External Subcontractor Fees Subcontractor contract(s) and invoices.
 Printing, Mailing, Records Retention, and Other Outreach Costs Receipts and invoices.
 Copies of solicitations and outreach materials indicating availability of grants.
 Travel Expenses Receipts and invoices.
 Any reimbursement for necessary travel and per diem must be at rates not to exceed those amounts paid to the State's represented employees.
 No travel outside the State of California will be reimbursed unless prior written authorization is obtained from CARB.
 Reimbursement must be at the State travel and per diem amounts that are current as of the date costs are incurred.
 Equipment, Supplies, or Other Expenses to Directly Support Program Implementation Receipts and invoices.
 Indirect Costs Indirect cost calculation methodologies must be described or cited in the Policies and Procedures Manual or local administrative manual, and calculated costs must be documented.